tegacodes/lectures/art-is-research/art-as-research.md

 See Zach's [portfolio here](http://zach.li/).

-We will return to some of these ideas again later, but what is key here is that Zach emphasizes art making as a form of study, as well as requiring a practice of publishing or dissemination.
+We will return to some of these ideas again later, but what is key here is the emphasis on art making as a form of study, as well as requiring publishing or dissemination.

 ## Giving language to artistic research

 ![](images/hendren.png)

 This is a slide from Sarah Hendren's must-watch Eyeo talk, ["Know-Nothings, Dilettantes, and Melancholy Interlopers"](https://vimeo.com/179040817?fl=pl&fe=vl) where she calls for new language that legitimizes different pathways into meaningful creative practice.
-How might we describe the artist/designer?

-As you might infer, there isn't one way to talk about art as research, but let's take a look at a few approaches.
+As you might infer from this beginning, there isn't one way to describe art as research, but let's take a look at a few approaches from the literature.
 Note that these terms do not describe exclusive categories and many works operate as research in multiple ways.

 ### Practice Led vs Practice Based